Lakatrazz/BONELAB-Fusion/README.md

 - BoneLib AutoUpdater: https://github.com/yowchap/BoneLib
 - Testing/Development Credits In Game

-## Licensing
-- The source code of [Facepunch.Steamworks](https://github.com/Facepunch/Facepunch.Steamworks) is included under the MIT License.
-The full license can be found [here](https://github.com/Facepunch/Facepunch.Steamworks/blob/master/LICENSE).
-- The source code of [LiteNetLib](https://github.com/RevenantX/LiteNetLib) is included under the MIT License.
-The full license can be found [here](https://github.com/RevenantX/LiteNetLib/blob/master/LICENSE.txt).

 ## Setting up the Source Code
 1. Clone the git repo into a folder
 2. Setup a "managed" folder in the "Core" folder.